New pavement preservation program to protect Albany streets

 ALBANY, N.Y.
-(NEWS10) — Albany Mayor Kathy Sheehan has announced a new pavement preservation program to protect Albany streets.
+(NEWS10) — The City of Albany has announced a new pavement preservation program to protect Albany streets.
 The project includes using Brine instead of salt to melt ice and snow, and micro-surfacing to extend street life.

 The Department of General Services (DGS) will be using a program called RoadBotics to complete an assessment of all city streets.
 RoadBotics uses an advanced AI platform that automates road assessments and provides a web-based program that will allow DGS to build a virtual replica of every street in Albany with visual data.